 Realistically, stress is inevitable at any age.
 From work, to family, to school, the pressures of daily life are often unavoidable.
 However, there are practical ways to better manage stress, and in turn, achieve a healthier-looking complexion.

-Beyond having a healthy balance in your stomach, it’s important to implement lifestyle changes that may help moderate your levels of stress.
+It’s important to implement lifestyle changes that may help moderate your levels of stress.
 Get plenty of sleep, maintain a diet filled with fresh foods and antioxidants, and don't forget to exercise.
 Additionally, try engaging in a relaxing activity.
 Stress is individualized, so treat yourself to something that makes you feel good.